 The Guidelines provide a comprehensive handbook for companies considering a Hong Kong listing and the professional parties involved – sponsors, lawyers, accountants etc. The guidelines incorporate all relevant regulatory standards and guidance from the Hong Kong regulators as well as industry guidance.

-The English version of the Due Diligence Guidelines was published in September 2013 and is available free online at http://duediligenceguidelines.com.
-The Chinese version of the Guidelines is also available free online at http://duediligenceguidelines.cn.
+The English version of the Due Diligence Guidelines was published in September 2013 and the latest version (2020) is available free online at http://duediligenceguidelines.com.
+The Chinese version of the Guidelines is also available free online at http://duediligenceguidelines.com/zh-hant/.

 6. PRC Regulatory Requirements for H Share Issuers

-The China Securities Regulatory Commission (CSRC) is the regulatory authority responsible for authorizing all overseas listings by PRC incorporated companies1.
+The China Securities Regulatory Commission (CSRC) is the regulatory authority responsible for authorizing all overseas listings by PRC incorporated companies.